Lee Lehman Draws Parallels Between Astrologers and Gays

-During the course of the speech she pointed out a number of parallels between the two communities, and argued that astrologers share the same sort of mentality as gays did 40 years ago with respect to what they do, and what their place is in society:
+During the course of the speech she pointed out a number of parallels between the two communities, and argued that astrologers share the same sort of mentality as homosexuals did 40 years ago with respect to what they do, and what their place is in society:

 One of the major problems with astrology is that astrologers themselves do not recognize that the status of astrology is a political issue, and that the position of astrologers in our society is completely analogous to the position of gay people before Stonewall.

-The 1969 Stonewall riots are commonly seen as a turning point for the gay community , because they acted as a starting point for the gay rights movement.
+The 1969 Stonewall riots are commonly seen as a turning point for the gay community, because they acted as a starting point for the gay rights movement.
 Lee goes on to raise the question

 Is the astrological community like the gay community before Stonewall, and, if so, what does this mean for the future of astrology?